A collection of hand-thrown stoneware tableware that comes with different shapes, sizes and colours.

 As "mazekoze" means "mixing up" in Japanese, it is suggested for users to mix pieces in many combinations and to give a joy to the table.

-Glaze has chalky semi-matt texture and colours are available in white, grey, yellow ochre and sakura pink.
+Glaze has chalky semi-matt texture and colours are available in sakura pink, grey, yellow ochre and white.

 Unique selection of blue & white decorative, one-off pieces.